kapteyn-astro/kapteyn/SPHINX/kmpfittutorial.rst

 Fitting data when both variables have uncertainties
 ----------------------------------------------------

-Sometimes your data contains errors in the *response* (dependent) variable y (i.e. we have values for :math:`\sigma_y`) and in the *explanatory* (independent) variable x (i.e. we have values for :math:`\sigma_x`).
+Sometimes your data contains errors in both the *response* (dependent) variable y (i.e. we have values for :math:`\sigma_y`) and in the *explanatory* (independent) variable x (i.e. we have values for :math:`\sigma_x`).
 In the next sections we describe a method to use *kmpfit* for this category